 The Vermont camping season is short, and for a small state, there are a whole lot of beautiful places to lay your head, from state parks to national forests and private campgrounds.

-Our favorite Vermont camping opportunities are off the beaten path a bit and often feature a fun cast of critters that double as camp hosts.
 I’m talking about Vermont farm stays – private camping or glamping on the same Vermont farms that contribute so much to our rural landscape and way of life.

-Private farm camping in Vermont allows campers to connect with the natural world in a whole new way.
 Whether it’s frolicking with baby goats, harvesting your evening meal, or simply pitching a tent in a pasture, each farm camping experience in Vermont is unique (and awesome).

-Why Go Camping on a Farm in Vermont?
+Why Go Farm Camping in Vermont?

-Managing private campsites gives farmers an additional income stream, which can be a lifesaver during economic downturns.
 As a bonus, you often have an opportunity to meet the farmers, hang out with cute farm critters, and sample some of the best food money can buy.

 Where to Book Your Vermont Farm Camping Experience